Cannabis Social Club: Malta

-In December 2021, the Parliament of Malta adopted Bill No. 241 which creates the "Authority on the Responsible Use of Cannabis" and, in its Article 7A, authorizes Cannabis Social Clubs:"it shall be permissible to establish, and an individual may be a member of, an organisation the membership of which shall consist only of individuals in their personal capacity and acting only in their own name the only purpose of which being the cultivation of the plant cannabis exclusively for its members in a collective manner to distribute it only to those members".CSCs in Malta would be able to provide their members with up to 7 grammes (1/4 oz) per day, with a maximum of 50 grammes (1 3/4 oz) per month.
+In December 2021, the Parliament of Malta adopted Bill No. 241 which creates the "Authority on the Responsible Use of Cannabis" and, in its Article 7A, authorizes Cannabis Social Clubs:"it shall be permissible to establish, and an individual may be a member of, an organisation the membership of which shall consist only of individuals in their personal capacity and acting only in their own name the only purpose of which being the cultivation of the plant cannabis exclusively for its members in a collective manner to distribute it only to those members".CSCs in Malta are able to provide their members with up to 7 grammes (1/4 oz) per day, with a maximum of 50 grammes (1 3/4 oz) per month.

 South Africa

-In South Africa, after a 2019 Constitutional Court ruling decriminalising personal activities, CSCs have unfolded under the name of Dagga Private Clubs; however, they remain in a legally grey area.
+In South Africa, after a 2018 Constitutional Court ruling decriminalising personal activities, CSCs have unfolded under the name of Dagga Private Clubs; however, they remain in a legally grey area.